 - Also ensure that windows are clear from posters and pupils’ work, which blocks natural daylight.

-Use these suggestions to help write a school policy on switching off IT.
+Use these suggestions to help write a school policy on switching off Information Technology.

-- With your Energy Team, identify all IT equipment throughout the school.
+- With your Energy Team, identify all Information Technology equipment throughout the school.
 List each item, including its location.
 Record if it is felt that the equipment is sometimes left running unnecessarily.

 - Allocate each item a colour using a traffic light coding system: (shapes can also be used to assist those that may be colour blind).
 Green indicates equipment which should be switched off when not in use (for example, PCs, projectors and interactive whiteboards).
 Amber highlights equipment which should be switched off after ensuring that no-one is using it (for example, the main office computer).
 Red Do not touch.
 Equipment which should not be switched off (for example, a server or a fridge).

-- Place a coloured sticker onto the on/off switches and plugs of each item of IT equipment and communicate to all school users that they should look to switch off equipment unless it is marked red.
+- Place a coloured sticker onto the on/off switches and plugs of each item of Information Technology equipment and communicate to all school users that they should look to switch off equipment unless it is marked red.

 Did you know?